nguyenhphilip/camino/content/posts/final-goodbye.md

 ## <center>...</center>

 Later we went to a park and continued our conversation.
-The topic transitioned to love when she mentioned that Stepan had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
+She mentioned that Stepan had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
 She was confused and a bit bewildered by the letter.

-We often wondered why he was walking the Camino, a question which he always deflected or never gave a straight answer to.
-Maybe he wasn't ready to tell us why he was walking.
+We often wondered why he decided to walk the Camino, a question he always deflected or never gave a straight answer for.

 For awhile, we brainstormed ideas of what his motivations were for walking the Camino.
-Maybe he was a lost-soul searching for love; maybe he was just a normal guy struggling in life like everyone else.
+Maybe he was a lost-soul searching for love; maybe he was just a normal guy struggling in life like everyone else, seeking solace in a foreign land.
 Maybe he did something unforgivable back in his home country.
-Whatever the case, the Camino had a way of connecting people despite the mysteries – or perhaps because of them.
-On the Camino, the past wasn't as important as the fact that we were there, walking together, sharing our common humanity, sharing a love of the road.
+Whatever the case, the Camino had a way of connecting people despite the mysteries, sometimes because of them.
+On the Camino, the past wasn't as important as the fact that we were simply there, walking together, sharing our common humanity, sharing a love of the road.

 Eventually, our conversation transpired toward the topic of us – me and her – and she mentioned something I will never forget: “You know, back on the Camino, I could have fallen in love with you.
 We became so close so fast, and it scared me a little.
 But the reason I didn’t was that it would have changed the reasons for why we were there.”
 It was strange to talk so openly about us like this, but I replied that I understood and had felt the same way.
 Though a different dialogue was playing in my head: Yes, love does change people, but that’s precisely what makes it so beautiful.
 Wasn’t the Camino about embracing all that comes your way?
-We dropped the topic and went to get dinner and ice cream.

 ## <center>...</center>

 We’re in her room, listening to Leonard Cohen.
 The question still lingers: do I love her?
 Does she love me?
 I won’t know until we talk about it.
 I won’t know until it's out in the open.
 I’m afraid.
 What if I jeopardize what we already have?
 No, we’re different.
 We can talk about anything and everything.

-My gut.
-A block of lead hanging from it.
-Something beating faster and faster.
+My gut and a block of lead hanging from it.
+A heart beating faster and faster.
 It wants to hide.
 To run.
-To fly.
+To fly away.
 To breathe.

-I am brittle glass, a thin sheet of paper on the eve of an unanticipated storm.
+I am brittle glass, a thin sheet of paper on the eve of some unanticipated storm.
 In the distance, a gust with the power to break trees, and men.

 A fire begins to kindle.
 I turn toward Marieke.
 She looks straight at me.
 Through me.
 Inaudible words enter the air.
 Time collapses.

 “I'm in love with you.”